Esports Team Communication 2025

 Call Your Actions

-Keep team informed of your status.
+Keep the team informed of how you are doing.

 Example: "Reloading."
 "Healing."
 "Flanking."
 "Holding angle."